ssj-gz/Competitive-Programming/my-own-problems/equilateral-treeangles/problem-statement.md

 ___
 ###Output
-For each testcase, output in a single line the number of optimally successful triples of sites for his Restaurants.
+For each testcase, output in a single line the number of optimally successful triples of sites for his restaurants.

 ___
 ###Constraints